 Believe it or not, some prosperous people struggle with guilt.
 They feel guilty that they have so much more than others.
 They feel as if they do not deserve such a lavish lifestyle while others are starving.
 Guilt is particularly the case if a person is raised wealthy and did not work to earn the wealth that they experience.
 Guilt is a serious issue and a contributing factor for addiction among those who are financially fortunate.

 Sense of Entitlement

 In complete opposition of the guilt mentioned above, some wealthy people have a sense of entitlement.
 If a person spends their entire life with an excess of money, they have likely never had to earn money themselves.
 Not ever having to work leads to feelings of entitlement.
 They believe they should not have to work or make a living.
 They think the world somehow owes them.
 This characteristic is also prevalent among those raised in poverty.
 It may sound strange, but individuals who spent their lives relying on welfare, have also never worked and earned a living.
 The government supports them in the same way that a wealthy person’s fortune supports them.
 Both socioeconomic classes are vulnerable to addiction because of this sense of entitlement.

 Above the Law

 Some wealthy people believe that they are above the law.
 Because they can afford to hire high-powered attorneys, they feel safe partaking in illegal activities such as drug use.
 It is an unfortunate fact that the law is biased.
 When pulled over by a police officer, a white man driving a Bentley is less likely to have his vehicle searched than an African-American man driving a Ford escort.
 Affluent people know they have this advantage when dealing with law enforcement.
 Knowing that they are less likely to face criminal charges makes them more comfortable with illegal activities.

 The important thing to understand is that addiction does not discriminate for any reason, including financial status.
 Many contributing factors affect every socioeconomic class.
-However, the wealthy among us do have a few unique reasons for becoming addicted.
+However, addiction among the wealthy has its own unique reasons for becoming a reality.